 ASI among 4 bullet-hit in Narsingdi clash

-Four people including a policeman suffered bullet wounds in a clash in Narsingdi Sadar's upazila this morning.
+Four people including a policeman suffered bullet wounds in a clash in Narsingdi Sadar upazila yesterday morning.

-The incident took place around 11:30am at Najarpur, Md Tanvir Ahmed, officer-in-charge of Sadar Police Station, told our Narsingdi correspondent.
+The incident took place around 11:30am at Najarpur, said Md Tanvir Ahmed, officer-in-charge of Sadar Police Station.

 Mahmudul Kabir Bashar, resident medical officer at Narsingdi Sadar Hospital, said the four injured were released after treatment.